hasmukhlalpatel/useful-projects/README.md

 - [corewf](https://github.com/UiPath-Open/corewf) a port of the Windows Workflow Foundation (WF) runtime to .NET Core.
 This project is supported by the [.NET Foundation](https://dotnetfoundation.org).

+- [OpenSilver](https://github.com/OpenSilver/OpenSilver) is a modern, plugin-free, open-source reimplementation of Silverlight, that runs on current browsers via WebAssembly.
+It uses Mono for WebAssembly and Microsoft Blazor.
+It brings back the power of C#, XAML, and .NET to client-side Web development.
+[Website](https://opensilver.net/)  Author/Owner Giovanni Albani/Userware

+- [cshtml5](https://github.com/OpenSilver/OpenSilver) Plugin-Free .NET in your Browser by compiling C#/XAML to JavaScript/HTML.
+[Website](http://www.cshtml5.com/) Author/Owner Giovanni Albani/Userware

 ## Blazor github repositories
 - [Blazor REPL](https://github.com/BlazorRepl/BlazorRepl) is a platform for writing, compiling, executing and sharing [Blazor](https://blazor.net) components entirely in the browser.